 Is the credit card snake taking over?

 Please stop make it stop, Barclays, and instead take advantage of your name, one of the greatest consumer brands in the world.
-Run some promos on PBS, bring the eagle back, and let Downton-loving Americans have just a bit of Anglo-snobbery as they pay their whopping $995 yearly fees.
+Run some promos on PBS, bring the eagle back.
+Please let Downton-loving Americans have just a bit of Anglo-snobbery as they pay their whopping $995 yearly fees.